-- Ensure that trade agreements do not include provisions on patent linkage requirements; - Where present, patent linkage provisions must be non-mandatory; - Where present, patent linkage provisions must be limited as to the scope of the patents that are covered; - Where present, patent linkage provisions must be balanced by appropriate safeguards to prevent abuse; and - Where patent linkage provisions are present, appropriate language must clarify that patent linkage does not apply to biologics.
+- ✓ Ensure that trade agreements do not include provisions on patent linkage requirements. - ✓ Where present, patent linkage provisions must be non-mandatory; - Where present, patent linkage provisions must be limited as to the scope of the patents that are covered; - ✓ Where present, patent linkage provisions must be balanced by appropriate 'safeguards' to prevent abuse; and - ✓ Where patent linkage provisions are present, appropriate language must clarify that patent linkage does not apply to biologics.

-4.5 REGULATORY REVIEW ("BOLAR") CLAUSE
+5.5 Regulatory review ("Bolar") clause

-The regulatory review clause (also called "Bolar"23 or "early working" exception) allows generics and biosimilars manufacturers to use a patented invention during the period of patent term without the consent of the patent holder for the purpose of developing information to obtain marketing approval from health regulatory authorities.
+The regulatory review clause (also called "Bolar" or "early working" exception) allows generic and biosimilar manufacturers to use a patented invention during the period of patent term without the consent of the patent holder for the purposes of developing information to obtain marketing approval from health regulatory authorities.

-The rationale for this requirement is that, during the process of obtaining marketing authorisation, the applicant has to produce a first batch of the product (generic and biosimilar medicines manufacturers need to use patented material to submit their approval request for purposes of bioequivalence requirements), which may be considered an infringement of a related patent.24 Therefore, by allowing generic producers to be in a position to market their versions as soon as the patent expires, the regulatory review clause favours market entry by competitors immediately after the end of the patent term and ensures timely access to generic medicines.
+The rationale for this requirement lies in that, during the process of obtaining marketing authorisation, the applicant has to produce a first batch of the product (generic and biosimilar medicines manufacturers need to use patented material to submit their approval request for purposes of bioequivalence requirements), which may be considered an infringement of a related patent.
+Therefore, by allowing generic producers to be in a position to market their versions as soon as the patent expires, the regulatory review clause favours market entry by competitors immediately after the end of the patent term and ensures timely access to generic medicines.

-The regulatory review clause set forth in Section 55.2(1) of the Canadian Patent Act was found to conform to the requirements of Article 30 of the TRIPs Agreement (on exceptions to the exclusive rights conferred by a patent) by the WTO Dispute Settlement Body in the dispute Canada - Pharmaceutical Patents.25 The Canadian version of the regulatory review clause covers activities seeking product approvals under both domestic and foreign regulatory procedures.
+The regulatory review clause set forth in Section 55.2(1) of the Canadian Patent Act was found to conform to the requirements of Article 30 of the TRIPs Agreement (on exceptions to the exclusive rights conferred by a patent) by the WTO Dispute Settlement Body in the dispute Canada - Pharmaceutical Patents.
+The Canadian version of the regulatory review clause covers activities seeking product approvals under both domestic and foreign regulatory procedures.
 However, the scope of the regulatory review clause varies according to relevant national legislation.

 The regulatory review clause is an important provision that facilitates the production and introduction of generic and biosimilar medicines into the market on the date of patent expiry.
-Without such a clause, generic and biosimilar manufacturers would only be able to start their bioequivalence and other testing after patent expiry.
-A number of countries explicitly provide for the regulatory review clause in their legislation.26 The conformity of the regulatory review clause with WTO obligations has also been upheld in the dispute Canada - Pharmaceutical Patents.
+Without such a clause, generics and biosimilars manufacturers would only be able to start their bioequivalence and other testing after patent expiry.
+A number of countries explicitly provide for the regulatory review clause in their legislation.

-To date, only a few FTAs include regulatory review clauses, mainly for purposes of restricting the scope of the exception.
-For example, a number of agreements contain provisions requiring that the exportation of a product covered by the regulatory review clause only be permissible for the purpose of obtaining marketing approval in the country from which the export originates.
-Similar provisions should be avoided.
-On the contrary, the IGBA strongly supports the inclusion of a liberal regulatory review clause.
+Generally, few FTAs include regulatory review clauses.
+Such clauses that do exist are mainly for purpose of restricting the scope of the exception.
+For example, a number of agreements contain provisions requiring that the exportation of a product covered by the regulatory review clause be only permissible for purposes of obtaining marketing approval in the country from which the export originates.

-23 The name "Bolar" comes from the US court case Roche Products, Inc. v.
+&lt;sup>23 The name "Bolar" comes from the US court case Roche Products, Inc. v.
 Bolar Pharmaceutical Co., Inc., 733 F.2d 858 (1984), concerning the manufacturing of generic medicines.
 In that case, the court held that US law did not allow for the experimental use of a patented chemical.
-Shortly after the ruling, the US Congress enacted the Hatch-Waxman Act, permitting the use of patented products in experiments for the purpose of obtaining FDA approval.
+Shortly after the ruling, the US Congress enacted the Hatch-Waxman Act, permitting use of patented products in experiments for the purpose of obtaining FDA approval.

-24 WTO, WIPO, WHO, "Promoting Access to Medical Technologies and Innovation - Intersections between public health, intellectual property and trade", supra, p.
-174. 25 Canada - Patent Protection of Pharmaceutical Products, DS114.
+&lt;sup>24 WTO, WIPO, WHO, "Promoting Access to Medical Technologies and Innovation - Intersections between public health, intellectual property and trade", supra, p.
+174.

+&lt;sup>25 Canada - Patent Protection of Pharmaceutical Products, DS114.